Jamielobban/Chess-Roguelike/README.md

-# Chess-Roguelike
+# Chess Roguelike Prototype

-Chess Roguelike Prototype
+This project is a prototype chess roguelike developed for a client.
+It explores extending standard chess rules with roguelike-style mechanics such as piece abilities, rule modifiers, and experimental systems.

-A prototype chess-inspired roguelike developed for a client to explore hybrid gameplay between traditional chess mechanics and roguelike systems.
+---

-The project focuses on systems design and extensibility rather than production polish.
+## Features

-Overview
+- Chess board and turn-based flow

-The goal was to take standard chess rules and layer on:
+- Standard movement and capture rules

-Piece abilities and modifiers
+- Data-driven piece definitions

-Rule changes that affect movement, turns, and captures
+- Piece abilities and gameplay modifiers

-Non-standard encounters and win conditions
+- Rule mutations that affect movement, turns, or captures

-Features
+- Mouse-based piece selection and movement

-Chess-based board and movement validation
+- Event-based communication between systems

-Data-driven piece definitions
+- Basic AI logic for enemy-controlled pieces

-Modular rule and gameplay modifiers
+---

-Piece selection, dragging, and move resolution
+## Requirements

-Basic AI hooks for enemy behavior
+- Unity

-Event/signal-based architecture
+- C#

-Project Structure
+---

-Assets/
+## How to Use

- └── Scripts/
+1. Open the project in Unity
-     ├── Board/
+2. Load the main prototype scene
-     ├── ChessRules/
+3. Enter Play Mode
-     ├── PieceData/
+4. Select and move pieces using the mouse

-     ├── Modifier/
+---

-     ├── AI/
+## File Overview

-     ├── Input/
+- `Board/` – Board state and tiles
-     └── Signals/
+- `ChessRules/` – Movement and rule validation

-The code is structured to support rapid iteration and easy extension.
+- `PieceData/` – Piece definitions and abilities

-Technology
+- `Modifier/` – Rule and gameplay modifiers

-Unity
+- `AI/` – Enemy logic

-C#
+- `Input/` – Selection and drag handling

-Status
+- `Signals/` – Game events and messaging

-Prototype / design exploration.
+---

-Not intended as a finished product.
+## Notes

-Notes
+- Prototype-level implementation

-Placeholder assets
+- Placeholder assets

-Systems-first implementation
+- Focused on system design and iteration

-Designed for iteration and experimentation
+---

-License
+## License

-Prototype code only.
+This repository contains prototype code only.

-Usage subject to the original client agreement.
+Usage and rights are subject to the original client agreement.